 In accordance with local employment regulations, the Group pays to each employee a salary not less than the minimum wage prescribed under applicable local laws.
-Overtime wages are calculated and paid and paid holidays, such as statutory festive holidays, annual leaves and work-related injury leaves, are granted in accordance with relevant regulations.
-The Group also provides employees with appropriate insurance coverage, such as social insurance and labour insurance, in accordance with local regulations.
+Overtime wages are calculated and paid, and paid holidays, such as statutory festive holidays, annual leaves and work-related injury leaves, are granted in accordance with relevant regulations.
+The Group also provides employees with appropriate insurance coverage, such as social insurance and labour protection insurance, in accordance with local regulations.

 The Group's care for employees is also highlighted by extra benefits on top of statutory requirements.
 Different types of benefits are designated to employees according to their needs.
 These include additional paid leaves, employee insurance, incentive bonus (such as full attendance bonus), free accommodation, free lunch on work days, free company shuttle bus, training allowance and other relevant non-statutory holidays.
-Our Vietnam Factory provides a 24-hour accident insurance to every employee as an employee benefit in addition to the legally required insurance coverage to offer more comprehensive protection for employees.
-During the year, the Group also donated daily necessity supplies to employees in Indonesia affected by the flood to help them through difficulties during times of emergency.
+At some factories, such as Yifeng, monthly birthday parties for staff are held where gifts are presented and food is served in celebration.
+Our Vietnam Factory provides a 24-hour accident insurance to every employee as employee benefit in addition to the legally required insurance coverage to offer more comprehensive protection for employees.
+It also prepared Spring Festival gift packs for all members and employees during the year in response to an announcement published by the "Labour Federation of Vietnam" (please refer to the photo below).